darqos/darqos/doc/roadmap.rst

 * GUI

-  * Full-screen window background, hiding all the host OS
+  * Wayland-based

+    * Modify / write a Wayland compositor to remove cruft, but provide basic window management.
+    * The Terminal service might need to interact with the compositor to manage the UI

-  * Use PyQt5 (and/or PyQt6) for Ubuntu/X11
+  * Use PyQt5 (and/or PyQt6) as base toolkit, to avoid rewriting all
+    that

     * Avoids getting bogged down widget libraries, etc.
+    * For AMD64, use Debian 12 with Wayland
-    * For Raspberry Pi 4/400, use the EGL target of Qt (no X11, no Wayland)
+    * For Raspberry Pi 4/400, use Raspbery Pi OS with Wayland

       * Does this work for CEF?

+        * It appears to support Wayland and PyQt, so ... tentatively, yes.

 * Bootstrap